 - Grow your cultural competence and racial literacy

 (AiLun Ku, 2020)

-On your syllabus and in class, make networks of care visible, such as providing contact information for the student health and wellness services, or explaining the Dean of Student’s advocacy role.
+On your syllabus and in class, make networks of care visible, such as explaining the Dean of Student’s advocacy role, linking to technological and other resources, or providing contact information for Student Health and Wellness services.
 Making the university’s organization and functioning transparent, and contextualizing its history and norms, contributes to revealing any “hidden curriculum” and fostering a climate of inclusion and belonging.

 Tools for courageous conversations